activisthandbook/activisthandbook/articles/strategy.md

 ## What is a campaign strategy?

-A campaign strategy is a **plan or roadmap** **that helps you achieve your goal** of creating some form of change in the world.
-It is made up out of these basic elements:
+A campaign strategy is a **plan or roadmap** **that helps you achieve your goal.** It helps you take smart actions to make more impact.

+Strategies can be used for anything.
+In the commercial sector, business strategies are used to make more profit.
+Activists use campaign strategies to bring about positive social change.

+A campaign strategy is made up out of these basic elements:

 ### **1\.
 Vision 💡**